Coffee: Fungi

+Animals

 Over 900 species of insect have been recorded as pests of coffee crops worldwide.
 Of these, over a third are beetles, and over a quarter are bugs.
 Some 20 species of nematodes, 9 species of mites, and several snails and slugs also attack the crop.
 Birds and rodents sometimes eat coffee berries, but their impact is minor compared to invertebrates.
-In general, arabica is the more sensitive species to invertebrate predation overall.
+In general, C. arabica is the more sensitive species to invertebrate predation overall.
 Each part of the coffee plant is assailed by different animals.
-Nematodes attack the roots, coffee borer beetles burrow into stems and woody material, and the foliage is attacked by over 100 species of larvae (caterpillars) of butterflies and moths.
+Nematodes attack the roots, coffee borer beetles burrow into stems and woody material, and the foliage is attacked by over 100 species of larvae of butterflies and moths.

 Mass spraying of insecticides has often proven disastrous, as predators of the pests are more sensitive than the pests themselves.
-Instead, integrated pest management has developed, using techniques such as targeted treatment of pest outbreaks, and managing crop environment away from conditions favoring pests.
-Branches infested with scale are often cut and left on the ground, which causes scale parasites to not only attack the scale on the fallen branches but in the plant as well.
+Instead, integrated pest management has been developed, using techniques such as targeted treatment of pest outbreaks and managing crop environment away from conditions favoring pests.
+Branches infested with scale are often cut and left on the ground, which causes scale parasites to attack the scale on the fallen branches as well as in the plant.

-The 2-mm-long coffee borer beetle (Hypothenemus hampei) is the most damaging insect pest to the world's coffee industry, destroying up to 50 percent or more of the coffee berries on plantations in most coffee-producing countries.
+The 2-mm-long coffee borer beetle (Hypothenemus hampei) is the most damaging insect pest of the world's coffee industry, destroying up to 50 percent or more of the coffee berries on plantations in most coffee-producing countries.
 The adult female beetle nibbles a single tiny hole in a coffee berry and lays 35 to 50 eggs.
 Inside, the offspring grow, mate, and then emerge from the commercially ruined berry to disperse, repeating the cycle.
 Pesticides are mostly ineffective because the beetle juveniles are protected inside the berry nurseries, but they are vulnerable to predation by birds when they emerge.
 When groves of trees are nearby, the American yellow warbler, rufous-capped warbler, and other insectivorous birds have been shown to reduce by 50 percent the number of coffee berry borers in Costa Rica coffee plantations.